Will Ospreay: Various feuds (2024–present)

+Return to Impact / TNA Wrestling (2023–2024)

+Through a working partnership between New Japan Pro-Wrestling (NJPW) and Impact Wrestling, Ospreay was announced to be making his return to Impact after seven years in October.
+It was later revealed that Ospreay would return at Bound for Glory, on 21 October.
+Soon after, Ospreay's opponent was revealed to be Mike Bailey, in a match that was originally scheduled for Multiverse United, in March prior to Ospreay's injury.
+At the event, Ospreay defeated Bailey.
+On 27 October at Turning Point, Ospreay defeated Eddie Edwards.
+Ospreay's winning streak in Impact continued on 16 November, where Ospreay defeated Josh Alexander.

+Ospreay returned to Impact, which had now reverted to its original TNA name, in 2024, facing Josh Alexander in a rematch on January 18, which he lost.

 Professional wrestling style and persona

-Hailed as one of the greatest wrestlers in the world today, Opsreay was known for his high-flying, high-risk style of wrestling, being nicknamed "The Aerial Assassin".
+Ospreay is known for his high-flying, high-risk style of wrestling, being nicknamed "The Aerial Assassin".
+He has said that this nickname is a reference to the Assassin's Creed video games and was a persona he adopted to stand out from other British high-flying wrestlers, particularly Pac.
 As a junior heavyweight, Ospreay used a springboard cutter named the OsCutter as his finishing maneuver.
 This high-risk style has caused concern about Ospreay's health and length of his career.
 This included a neck injury he suffered against Marty Scurll on 1 April 2018.

 After his match against Kota Ibushi at Wrestle Kingdom 13, Ospreay shortened his nickname to "The Assassin" and debuted a new finisher, a swinging back elbow he later named the Hidden Blade.
-Since his transition to the Heavyweight division in 2020, Ospreay bulked up in size and muscle.
-This led to him changing his in-ring style, as he continued to use some high-flying offense but also utilized a range of technical skill as well as lifting moves like backbreakers, which includes his current finisher named Stormbreaker.
+Since his transition to the Heavyweight division in 2020, Ospreay bulked up in size and muscle and gave himself the new nickname "The Commonwealth Kingpin".
+This led to him changing his in-ring style, as he continued to use high-flying offence but incorporated more technical skill as well as powerful offence, which includes a butterfly neckbreaker dubbed the Stormbreaker.
+In 2023, he returned to "The Aerial Assassin" moniker and began using a kneeling double underhook powerbomb called the Tiger Driver '91.